Australian Air League: Ranks and Appointments

+Ranks

 The ranks are divided into three categories.
 The first are the Cadet ranks (referred to as N.C.O. ranks).
-These ranks are awarded to members of a Squadron, aged under 18 years, who have displayed, amongst other things, excellent leadership abilities, discipline and determination.
+These ranks are granted to cadet members of a Squadron, aged under 18 years, who have displayed, amongst other things, excellent leadership abilities, discipline and determination.
 These promotions are recommended by the Officer Commanding Squadron.
 The candidate for promotion must complete a variety of tasks in order to prove their suitability for the position, such as passing oral and written examinations.

 In the second category there are supernumery ranks.
 These are ranks held by members who do not fit into the Officer or Cadet ranking system.
 Ranks in this category are held by uniformed adult members.

 In the third category are the Officer ranks.
-These are ranks awarded to uniformed adult members of the League based upon their performance and appointment within their respective unit.
-These promotions are recommended by the officer's immediate superior.
+These are ranks granted to uniformed adult members of the League who have been presented their League Warrant, based upon their performance and appointment within their respective unit.
+These promotions are recommended by the officer's immediate superior, and are approved and issued by the Group Executive Commissioner (for all ranks up to and including Group Lieutenant) or the Council of the Australian Air League (for Group Commissioners and above).

 The ranks an individual member holds is signified by: